rancher/charts/README.md

 ### Experimental: Splitting CRDs from an upstream package into a separate package

+**Note to Contributers:** This flag can only be used to create separate CRD charts if your chart meets the following three requirements:
+- The chart defines one or more CRDs
+- The chart is based on an upstream chart and includes a `package.yaml` (if this is not the case, you will need to manually create a separate CRD chart)
+- The chart tries to install some default CRs based on the CRDs that it defines (if this is not the case, you should place the CRDs directly within the `templates/` directory of the chart; using a CRD chart is only necessary since rendering the chart will fail since the `kind` of the default CRs cannot be found in the cluster as the CRD is not installed yet).

 There are cases in which upstream charts import CRDs into a cluster using the Helm 3 `crd/` directory, which allows a user to first install the CRDs before rendering the templates created by the chart.
 However, using this approach has certain caveats [as documented by Helm](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/), such as an inability to upgrade / delete those CRDs and or use the `--dry-run` flag on the package before installing the CRDs.
 As a result, it may be advised to move those CRDs into a separate chart under the `templates/` directory so that the lifecycle of those CRDs can continue to be managed by Helm.

 However, in the current `rancher/charts` model, this would require deleting the CRDs from the upstream chart (which introduces significant changes to the package's patch) and maintaining a separate CRD chart that also needs to be kept up to date with the upstream chart.
 This poses several challenges, including but not limited to: